 COVID-19 Third Dose – Recommendations for Immunocompromised

-In August 2021, the CDC issued third dose (Pfizer or Moderna) recommendations for individuals who are moderately or severely immunocompromised.
+The CDC has issued third dose (Pfizer or Moderna) recommendations for individuals who are moderately or severely immunocompromised.

 You are eligible to receive a third dose if you are either:

-- aged 12 and above and you completed the two shots of the Pfizer-BioNTech COVID-19 vaccine at least 28 days ago; or
+- Aged 5 and above and you completed the two shots of the Pfizer/BioNTech COVID-19 vaccine at least 28 days ago; or

-- aged 18 and you completed the two shots of the Moderna COVID-19 vaccine at least 28 days ago;
+- Aged 18 and up and you completed the two shots of the Moderna COVID-19 vaccine at least 28 days ago;

 And you are moderately or severely immunocompromised; specifically, that at least one of the following applies to you: